DashaRylko/r-shiny-bioequivalence-analysis/README.md

 The application provides:

-* individual concentration–time profiles
+* individual concentration-time profiles
-* logarithmic concentration–time profiles
-* mean concentration–time profiles
+* mean concentration-time profiles
 * overlay plots
-* visualization by formulation and study period
-* downloadable plots

-The application also allows users to export generated figures as high-resolution PNG files.
+All plots can be transformed in logarithmic concentration-time scale.
+The application also allows users to download generated figures as PNG files.

 ### Results and export